sunshowers/z3.rkt/README.md

 Microsoft Research
 site](http://research.microsoft.com/en-us/um/redmond/projects/z3/download.html).
 We
 only work on Linux for now, though we would like to support all the platforms Z3 and Racket support.
-For now, you'll need to extract the Z3 tarball into this directory, which should create a subdirectory called `z3`.
+For now, you'll need to copy or create a symlink to `bin/libz3.so` in this directory as `libz3.so`.

 License
 -------